The Jumna

 Details

-In 2008 volunteers at the Busselton Historical Society began a project to restore the Jumna to her former glory with the assistance of a $5000 grant from the Maritime Museum of Australia Project Support Scheme.
+In 2008 volunteers at the Busselton Historical Society began a project to restore Jumna to her former glory with the assistance of a $5000 grant from the Maritime Museum of Australia Project Support Scheme.
 Volunteers toiled for 2 years repairing the body work, installing a working electric engine, painting, building a secure perspex display enclosure and designing an interactive display experience.

 WA